OhGreat/Neural_Networks_from_Scratch/README.md

 # Neural Network from scratch
-This is a small library with neural networks created from scratch using python and numpy.
+Small library of neural networks created from scratch with python and numpy.
+Created to learn how gradient descent and backpropagation work in order to train a model.
+The networks are then tested by teaching them to emulate the XOR logic gate.

 ## Installation